CollectionBuilder/collectionbuilder-csv/docs/rake_tasks/download_by_csv.md

 A short delay is often the difference between a download that finishes and one that gets blocked part way through.

 ## How the download works

+The task uses only the Ruby standard library, so there is nothing to install beyond the normal project setup (`bundle install`).
+*Note:* earlier versions of this task required Wget, which is no longer needed.

 **Redirects.**
 Permalinks are followed automatically, up to ten hops per item, including relative locations and hops that change host or scheme.